damithc/process/codingStandards/CodingStandard-Java.md

 int[] values;
 ```

-Enhances readability since the name gives the user an immediate clue of the type of the variable and the operations that can be performed on its elements.
+>Rationale: Enhances readability since the name gives the user an immediate clue of the type of the variable and the operations that can be performed on its elements.
 One space character after the variable type is enough to obtain clarity.

-**11. :star: Iterator variables should be called *i*, *j*, *k* etc.**
+**11. :star: Iterator variables can be called *i*, *j*, *k* etc.**

+Variables named *j*, *k* etc. should be used for nested loops only.

 ```java
 for (Iterator i = points.iterator(); i.hasNext(); ) {